kinecosystem/kin-core-android/README.md

 }
 ```

-Once an account has been created there is no need to call `createAccount` again on the same device.
-From then on calling `getAccount` will retrieve the account stored on the device.
+Calling `getAccount` with the existing account index, will retrieve the account stored on the device.
 ```java
 if (kinClient.hasAccount()) {
     account = kinClient.getAccount(0);